Can Complexity and Uncomputability Explain Intelligence? SuperARC: A Test for Artificial Super Intelligence Based on Recursive Compression: Results

 where $n_k$ represents the number of algorithms that are of type $k$.
 If we include $m$ sequences in the test, for example, $n_k = m\rho_k$.
 Thus, an updated version of the test is:

-Deliberately, instead of calculating the harmonic average of complexity ratios for formulas of incorrect type ($\delta_4$), we penalise the test the most and set the weight $\delta_4$ to -1.
-Besides, we want to privilege models that do not simply copy or provide ordinal mappings of the input sequences.
+Deliberately, we want to privilege models that do not simply copy or provide ordinal mappings of the input sequences.
 Thus we can attribute higher weights to types that are correct and do not copy nor print the results.
 We also want to give more weight to programs that provide ordinal mappings when compared to print cases.
 Then, considering a power-law weighting strategy, the final test metric is:

-It can be seen that $\varphi \in [-1,1]$ encompasses different behaviours.
-For example, $\varphi \in [0,0.25]$ if only print-type models are outputted.
-Also, $\varphi \in [0,0.5]$ if only ordinal-like formulas are created.
+It can be seen that $\varphi \in [0,1]$ encompasses different behaviours.
+For example, $\varphi \in [0,0.01]$ if only print-type models are outputted.
+Also, $\varphi \in [0,0.1]$ if only ordinal-like formulas are created.
 Finally, $\varphi \in [0,1]$ in cases where the LLMs create formulas that are always correct, do not copy nor create ordinal mappings.
 The ranges will be populated with varying compression levels corresponding to the algorithms obtained.
-The test performance results for each model are calculated using equation \ref{testf} for $\mathcal{T}$ in Algorithm \ref{algo1}.
+Overall, if the score is 0, all the formulas were wrong.
+If it is 0.5, it can represent the case where half the outputs were correct and half wrong, with the formulas produced with highest compression levels.
+So, in a regular half and half case, since compression will not be optimal, the test score is less than 0.5.
+The test performance results for each model are calculated using Equation~\eqref{testf} for $\mathcal{T}$ in Algorithm~\ref{algo1}.

-There are some possible variations for the test metric in equation \ref{testf}.
+There are some possible variations for the test metric in Equation~\eqref{testf}.
 For example, some sort of Bayesian approach could be used to consider that the elements of $\rho$ are not constants, but random variables which could account for the number of different correct/incorrect answers for the same input sequence.
 In this way, the multiplicity of possible generators is taken into account, better capturing the concept of algorithmic probability, and the output of the test would be a random variable instead.
 However, LLMs hardly produced even one correct answer, therefore we kept the formula simple.